 We have many hormones that control our cycle.
 While it can get a little complicated, the better we understand our hormones, the better we can understand ourselves and our cycles!

+So, which hormone increases after ovulation?
 The hormone which spikes right before ovulation to trigger the follicle to release an egg is more well known — luteinizing hormone is what traditional ovulation tests measure to help you find your fertile window.
-But how much do you know about the hormone which rises after ovulation?
+But how much do you know about what hormone increases after ovulation after ovulation?
 Let’s dive in!

 No more beating around the bush: we’re talking about progesterone!
 After ovulation occurs, the empty follicle from which the egg was released is called the corpus luteum.
 The corpus luteum is the structure which produces progesterone during the second half of your cycle (the luteal phase).